Anatomy of goroutines in Go - Concurrency in Go

 // main execution stopped

 We have modified program in such a way that before main goroutine pass control to the last line of code, we pass control to printHello goroutine using time.Sleep(10 * time.Millisecond) call.
-In this case, the main goroutine sleeps for 10 milli-seconds and won’t be scheduled again for another 10 milliseconds.
+In this case, the main goroutine sleeps for 10 milliseconds and won’t be scheduled again for another 10 milliseconds.
 Once printHello goroutine executes, it prints ‘Hello World!’ to the console and terminates, then the main goroutine is scheduled again (after 10 milliseconds) to execute the last line of code where stack pointer is.
-Hence the above program yields the following result.
+So this program prints the following result.

 main execution started